Baumamstiel/wateringsystem/README.md

 ---

-## 🌟 Future Improvements
+##  Future Improvements

-🌐 Web-based Wi-Fi provisioning (WiFiManager for ESP32).
+- Web-based Wi-Fi provisioning (WiFiManager for ESP32).
-📦 OTA updates for ESP32 firmware.
+- OTA updates for ESP32 firmware.
-🔒 Secure communication with SSL/TLS (currently using HTTPS REST).
+- Secure communication with SSL/TLS (currently using HTTPS REST).
-🌈 More advanced data visualization in the dashboard.
+- More advanced data visualization in the dashboard.
-⏱️ Actuator to handle `duration_seconds` from commands for timed irrigation.
+- Actuator to handle `duration_seconds` from commands for timed irrigation.
 (Implemented)

 ---

-## 📸 Screenshots
+##  Screenshots

-(Add real screenshots here!)
+...

 ---

-## 🤝 Contributing
+##  Contributing

 Pull requests and ideas are always welcome!
 Feel free to submit a PR or open an issue if you have suggestions.

 ---

-## ✨ Acknowledgments
+##  Acknowledgments

-Supabase for their awesome backend services.
+Supabase for their backend services.
 ArduinoJson for making JSON on microcontrollers easy.
 ESP-IDF / ESP32 Arduino core.